bosonphoton/planning/README.md

 Run with:
 python3 main.py > out.txt

-msg to get env file
+- msg me to get env file if u dont have the api keys